 Students seeking teaching programs in New Jersey have a variety of undergraduate and graduate programs available to them.
 These include bachelor's and master's degree programs in elementary, early childhood, secondary and special education, as well as double major programs that prepare graduates to teach multiple grade levels or serve students with special needs.
 While bachelor's programs usually lead to licensure, some master's programs feature a non-licensure option for current teachers.
 Teaching programs may require a concentration or double major in a subject area along with clinical internships and possibly a thesis.

 Rowan University, located in Glassboro, offers bachelor's and master's degrees in early childhood education, elementary education and special education, as well as in subject matter areas such as math, science, music, English, social studies and art.
-Programs are available for both aspiring teachers and already licensed teachers.
+Programs are available for both aspiring teachers and licensed teachers.

-The master's program in learning disabilities is split into two tracks, one for teachers who want to earn the Learning Disabilities Teacher/Consultant certificate and the other for teachers who would like to work in early childhood education.
+The master's program in learning disabilities is split into two tracks, one for teachers who want to earn the Learning Disabilities Teacher/Consultant certificate and the other for teachers who want to work in early childhood education.
 The special education master's program involves a thesis and comes with tracks for those who are and aren't seeking initial licensure.
 The elementary education master's program lasts 13 months, leads to an initial teaching certificate and includes clinical internships and a thesis.
-Also requiring a thesis and clinical internships, the subject matter education master's program requires a bachelor's or master's degree in the desired subject area for admission.
+Also subject to a thesis and clinical internships, the subject matter education master's program requires a bachelor's or master's degree in the desired subject area for admission.

 Seton Hall University